paanil/mug/README.md

     gcc -o hello examples/hello.c out.o
     hello.exe

+NOTE: The hello example works only on Windows.

 ## Testing the compiler

 The run_tests.sh script compiles the mug compiler and the test